 So why use Instagram for business as a solo entrepreneur?

 1. Increase your reach.
-Students of our course Zero to Launch know that the way we typically recommend people do that is by creating a piece of remarkable content, like a blog post or a guide, and getting that content published by a site that your ideal customers read.
+Students of our courses know that the way we typically recommend people do that is by creating a piece of remarkable content, like a blog post or a guide, and getting that content published by a site that your ideal customers read.

 Instagram provides another pathway.
 Rather than delivering remarkable content in one giant gulp, you deliver it in a constant stream of bite-sized chunks that get dropped right into your followers’ feeds in the form of posts and stories.
 And with the help of hashtags and Instagram’s recommendation algorithm, you can get that content in front of people who wouldn’t have known about you otherwise.